alexdisdier/doctolib-api/README.md

 🚧 Last Functionalities to implement:

-- create an independent project Doctolib-patient which can book a time slot from the terminal.
+- create an independent project Doctolib-patient which can book a time slot from the terminal

 ## Directory Structure